Photo products

 You can leave all the other parameters as they are.
 The test step (lpi) must be 0.1.

 The program will automatically determine the resolution of the printer connected to your computer in ppi (see the bottom part of the dialogue).
 Enter this value into the Resolution field.
-Then you need to press the Generate button and print the test on the paper that will be used for final images.
+Then you need to press the Generate button and print the test on the paper that will be used for the final images.
 Let the test image dry.

 Apply the test image to the lenticular material being tested, match the test image stripes with the lens and press tight.
 Then choose the code stripe that changes its color simultaneously along its full length.
 The number value of the stripe (for example, 70.1) – is the target value of the pitch-test.
 Use this value to generate encoded images.
 You can also watch this video on the topic.